steveh250/Unix-Menu-Program/README.md

 menufile - format
 =================
- - NOTE: IF you exceed these lengths it will mess your menu's up
+ - NOTE: IF you exceed these lengths the program will throw an error.
    - Max length of description line is 30 chars
    - Max length of each command line - 80 chars.
-   - NOTE: If you're in any doubt about the length of the command, wrap it up in a script (you wouldn't want your 'rm' command to land on the 80 char boundary :).
+   - TIP: If you're in any doubt just wrap your commands up in a script - much easier and makes for a tidier menufile.
+ - NOTE: The program does not check if you have exceeded the maximum number - the program simply grabs the first 30 and will ignore the rest
    - Max number of options - 30.

 ```
 Line 1 - Menu Heading - heading at top of screen